What’s communication, and how to improve your communication skills?

 - or uni-directional when, for example, delivering a speech

-Some hacks can help on how to improve your communication skills and make you sound less clumsy, and decidedly more eloquent than you might think.
+Some hacks can help improve your communication skills and make you sound less clumsy and decidedly more eloquent than you might think.

 We base the advice dispensed here on our team’s experience as multi-lingual interpreters, a profession that hinges on communicative abilities.

-Here are three ways in which we honed our communication skills in our mother tongue and also in foreign languages.
+Here are three ways in which we honed our communication skills in our mother tongue and foreign languages.

 1. Become a critical reader

 As interpreters, we are only as good as our ability to convey messages naturally and effectively in English and other languages.

 To do so, we need in-depth subject knowledge and a more significant word bank to glean from.
 How do we build up our vocabulary?

 Enhancing our speaking range